 Friends of One Mile Creek congratulates the two citizens recognized by the Town of Niagara on the Lake for their contribution to protecting the environment.
 Lord Mayor Volunteer Awards in seven categories were presented to 15 citizens, including Sandra O’Connor and Finn Madsen, for their contributions to the community.

-Niagara on the Lake Town Council on June 10 voted to defer consideration until its July 15 meeting the consideration of the proposed Zoning By-Law Amendment to facilitate the severance of 373 Victoria Street to create two separate lots for single detached residential purposes.
+Niagara on the Lake Town Council has deferred consideration until its Sept.
+16 meeting the consideration of the proposed Zoning By-Law Amendment to facilitate the severance of 373 Victoria Street to create two separate lots for single detached residential purposes.
 The development application concerns Friends of One Mile Creek because about 57% of the property lies within the One Mile Creek floodplain.

 At the June 19 meeting of Friends of One Mile Creek at the Niagara on the Lake (NOTL) Community Centre.
 Jocelyn Baker will talk about building sustainable communities, using the One Mile Creek watershed plan as an example.
 This is our first public meeting in several years so we’ve invited speakers who will talk about the success of past conservation activities in NOTL as well as building sustainable communities and current stewardship opportunities.